 Ingredients

-- Whisk melted butter, mustard, poppy seeds, minced onion, Worcestershire, salt, and pepper.
+- Whisk melted butter, mustard, poppy seeds, onion, Worcestershire, salt, and pepper.

 - Cover with foil and bake 10 minutes.

-- Remove foil and bake another 5–10 minutes, until cheese is melted and tops are golden.
+- Remove foil and bake 5–10 minutes more until cheese is fully melted, tops are golden, and sliders are heated through in the center.